PMunch/futhark/README.md

 can be spent on quality Nim translation.

 # Sounds great, what's the catch?
-Futhark is currently in an alpha state.
-It currently doesn't support C++, and it doesn't understand things like function-style macros.
-It might also mess up on definition types which haven't been encountered yet, although this is more and more rare as people use it.
-All of these things are things I hope to get fixed up.
+Futhark is currently in an beta state, it works really well but you might run into occasional bugs or hickups.
+It also doesn't support C++ at the moment, and it doesn't understand things like function-style macros.
+It might also mess up on strange C things which haven't been encountered yet, although this is more and more rare as people use it.
+All of these shortcomings are things I hope to get fixed up over time.

 # Installation
 To install Futhark you first need to have clang installed.
 Installing clang on